Top Tips: Moving From BC to Alberta

 Potential Costs to Move

-If you choose to hire a professional, full-service moving company, depending on the amount of furniture and boxes you are moving, the costs can range from $4,500 to $10,000.
-For the average 3-bedroom home, you can expect to pay around $7,500-$10,000 for full point-to-point moving services.
+If you choose to hire a professional, full-service moving company, depending on the amount of furniture and boxes you are moving, the costs can range from $80 – $100 per hour within a city.
+For the average 3-bedroom home, you can expect to pay around $7,500-$10,000 for complete point-to-point moving services.
+Makes sure you research the cost to hire movers

 Be sure to get quotes from at least three companies when making your selection and be wary of any quote that seems extremely low (such as anything under $2,500).
 Hidden charges can pop up on or after moving day in these cases, and this is the last thing you want to encounter when you have other things to handle.